 Representative: Ghislaine Filliatreau

-Inserm was a pioneer in France when it created its Scientific Integrity Office (DIS) in 1999.
+Inserm was a pioneer in France when it created its Research Integrity Office (RIO) in 1999.

-The Inserm Scientific Integrity Office (DIS) has a dual role: to respond to queries regarding scientific integrity, and to handle reports (concerning Inserm staff or staff working for Inserm structures), but also to suggest preventive measures, promote good practice, and participate in national and international harmonization initiatives.
+The Inserm Research Integrity Office (RIO) has a dual role: to respond to queries regarding scientific integrity, and to handle reports (concerning Inserm staff or staff working for Inserm structures), but also to suggest preventive measures, promote good practice, and participate in national and international harmonization initiatives.
 The missions of the office are as follows:

 - to lead ongoing debate on scientific integrity,